idaholab/moose/python/doc/content/python/MooseDocs/extensions/sqa.md

   specifications.
 - `specs`: A list of test specifications names.
 - `dependencies`: A list of category dependencies.
-For example, in [example-categories-config] the "heat_conduction" category depends on the "framework" category.
+For example, in [example-categories-config] the "heat_transfer" category depends on the "framework" category.
 This list allows the dependency lists within the various SQA documents.
 - `reports`: Options for SQA report generation, see [python/moosesqa/index.md] for additional details.